Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Evolution: System Modifications to Enable Sensing

 Despite the numerous modules shareable by C\&S, some modifications at hardware and network levels to existing mobile networks are necessary for realizing PMNs.
 As discussed in Section \ref{sec-diffcs}, communication signals can generally be directly used for estimating sensing parameters, but the communication system platform is not directly ready for sensing.
 On one hand, a communication node does not have the full-duplex capability at the moment, that is, transmitting and receiving signals of the same frequency at the same time.
 This makes mono-static radar sensing infeasible without modifying current communication infrastructure.
 On the other hand, for transmitter and receiver in two nodes spatially separated, there is typically no clock synchronization between them.
 This can cause ambiguity in ranging estimation, and makes processing signals across packets difficult.
 Thus bi-static radar techniques cannot be directly applied in this case.
 These are fundamental problems that need to be solved at the system level, to make sensing in primary communication systems feasible.

 We now describe the modifications of current hardware and systems that are required to evolve current communication only mobile networks to PMNs.
 The depicted changes focus on the fundamental reforms that allow the current mobile network to do radio sensing simultaneously with communication.
 In this section, we do not consider low-level changes such as joint waveform optimization \cite{Liu17ada,Liu18, Liu18mumimo}, joint antenna placement and sparsity optimization processing and power optimization \cite{Wang18}, but leave them to Section \ref{sec:wlk}.

-For uplink sensing, if the sensing ambiguity in time and Doppler frequency can be tolerated, no change to hardware and system architectures of current mobile systems is required.
-Otherwise, achieving non-ambiguous sensing in the PMNs potentially requires dedicated (static) UEs that are clock synchronized to BSs.
-Such ambiguity may also be resolved using signal processing techniques as will be detailed in Section \ref{sec-resamb}.

-For downlink sensing, the leakage and reflected signals from the transmitter can cause significant interference to the received signals.
-Resolving this problem would ideally require \textit{full-duplex} technologies \cite{7105651}.
-The {full duplex} technology, which uses a combination of antenna separation, RF suppression and baseband suppression to mitigate the leakage signal from transmitter to receiver, is a potentially long-term solution to enable seamless integration of downlink sensing with communications.
-However, it is still very challenging to implement particularly for MIMO system, and the technology is immature and impractical for real implementations.

-Referring to Fig. \ref{fig-system}, there exist near-term solutions for realizing JCAS in PMNs, where radio sensing can be realized in some suboptimal way without full-duplexing, requiring only a few slight modifications on hardware and system to the existing network.
-These solutions are detailed below.
+For the three types of sensing integrated in PMN, the realization of uplink sensing is relatively easy; the major challenges are with downlink sensing, where the leakage and reflected signals from the transmitter can cause significant interference to the received signals for both sensing and communications.
+We now review four options of system modifications to enable sensing in PMN.